yeseen/CarND-Traffic-Sign-Classifier-Project/README.md

 The model was able to correctly guess 2 of the 5 traffic signs, which gives an accuracy of 40%.
 If you take account of the fact that two of the images are very different from the training set ( the sign is not centered for the 50km/h sign, and the pedestrian sign is not in the training set), this model predicted 2 out of 3 signs.

-####3.
-Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+#### Model Certainty

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
+For the 30 km/h image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|